COMPARE TO OTHER COMPONENTS

 7. Working with Excel Formulas

 Excel formulas constitute the most important part of working with Excel files.
-Both the libraries provide the facility to work with formulas and apply them to cells with ease.
+Both libraries provide the facility to work with formulas and apply them to cells with ease.

 7.1.
 Working with Excel Formulas using IronXL